 In 2019, the Hong Kong government proposed an amendment to the Fugitive Offenders Ordinance (Cap.
 503), which introduced a new “special surrender arrangement” between Hong Kong and mainland China.
 The legislation has led to a months-long citywide collective action, namely the ANTI-Extradition Law Amendment Bill (or in short ANTIELAB) social movement.
-In early September 2019, the government withdrew the bill, but widespread discontent towards both the Hong Kong SAR and Chinese Central governments and Hong Kong Police persists and the movement continues to the present.
+In early September 2019, the government withdrew the bill, but widespread discontent towards both the local and central governments and the Hong Kong Police Force persisted, with protests and assemblies continuing throughout 2019.
+The onset of the coronavirus pandemic in early 2020 largely put an end to public demonstrations.

 Timeline provides bilingual versions of the event timeline: Chinese Timeline and English Timeline.
 It traces the origin of the legislative amendment since 2018, the whole debate of the amendment bill in the first half of 2019, and the social movement in the second half of 2019.
 Our research team referenced and consolidated different timelines produced by the media and other parties.
 On top of these, we added additional information to the Timeline by searching local news reports related to the movement via the WiseNews search engine.
 All major events are recorded and categorized, including responses of various stakeholders in the local and international communities, reactions of the Hong Kong and Chinese Central governments, protests, and assemblies.
 Original documents, such as public statements, official letters and voting records, are also linked to the related events.